Following on from the article last month about circuits in your swim school.

 - What is the age of the class group?

-- What is the skill level of the class group?
+- The skill level of the class group?

-- What activities are appropriate for this group of swimmers?
+- Activities are appropriate for this group of swimmers?

-- How many activities are required for this circuit?
+- How many activities will you need for this circuit?

 - What type of circuit will work best for this group of swimmers?